-FIGURE 86.
+FIGURE 87.
 Random midpoint displacement method after 7 iterations

 This is somewhat OK, but we want 3D, not 2D.
+Or more specifically a 2D array to use in a 3D world.

 In 3D, we no longer work on lines, but rather patches, squares.
 In every iteration, you split a square to four, and displace midpoints, that is the center as well as the sides.
 The sides, the edge points, obvious have to match the neighbors.